+NIFA will use the following criteria to evaluate this RFA:

-NIFA will use the following evaluation Criteria for Small, Medium and Large Standard Grants and Educational Team Grant Applications criteria to evaluate this RFA:
+- 1. NIFA will use the following evaluation criteria for Small, Medium and Large Standard Grants and Education Team Grant Applications to evaluate this RFA: - a.

-- 1. We will use the evaluation criteria below to review applications submitted in response to this Request for Applications: - a.
 Partnerships and Collaborations (10 points): To what extent does the application represent a substantial and effective collaborative network or partnership of public and/or private entities?
 Does proposal include the necessary partners to meet the needs of the audience, and does it make appropriate use of the expertise and other strengths of each partner? - b.
-Consultation of Beginning Farmers and Ranchers (5 points): Explain and document the role beginning farmers and ranchers played in the design, implementation, and decision making related to the proposed initiative to support new and established local and regional training, education, outreach, and technical assistance initiatives to increase opportunities for beginning farmers and ranchers. - c.
-Relevancy (5 points): Explanation and documentation that the project is directed towards specific topic areas identified in Part I § B in this RFA.
+Consultation of Beginning Farmers and Ranchers (10 points):

+Explain and document the role beginning farmers and ranchers played in the design, implementation, and decision making related to the proposed initiative to support new and established local and regional training, education, outreach, and technical assistance initiatives to increase opportunities for beginning farmers and ranchers. - c.
+Relevancy (5 points): Explanation and documentation that the project is directed towards specific topic areas identified in Part I, B of this RFA.
 These topics are designed to yield improvements in and sustainability of beginning farmers and ranchers as defined in the Agricultural Improvement Act of 2018 (Pub.
 L. 115-334).
 In addition, relevancy will be evaluated by description of the necessity of the project based on needs identified for the target audience, inclusion of beginning farmers and ranchers in conceptualization and development of project activities, and degree to which the project addresses audience(s), needs, and/or geographic area(s) not served by previous and alternative training, outreach, mentoring and education programs.

 d.
-Technical merit (15 points):
+Technical merit (25 points):

 - i.
-Clarity and delineation of objectives, activities, and outcomes. - ii.
-Conceptual adequacy of the proposed activities to meet needs of targeted audience including suitability and feasibility of the approach (e.g., social, economic, and cultural relevance, distance based versus face-to-face). - iii.
+Clarity and Clarity and delineation of objectives, activities, and outcomes. - ii.
+Likelihood of success of the proposed activities and conceptual adequacy of the success of the proposed activities to meet the needs of targeted audience including suitability and feasibility of the approach (e.g., social, economic, and cultural relevance, distance based versus face-to-face). - iii.
 Innovation and originality of objectives and activities. - iv.
-Expected performance targets, outcomes and impacts as indicated in Plan for Outcome Based Reporting. - v.
+Expected reasonable performance targets, outcomes and impacts as indicated in Plan for Outcome Based Reporting. - v.
 Adaptability to other locations, communities, and/or agricultural products and technologies. - vi.
 Sustainability of the project partnerships and collaborations beyond the life of the grant, or a compelling explanation of how the project impact will be lasting if the collaboration itself is not sustained; and - vii.
 Reasonableness of the budget for planned activities.
-(Size of the budget must be commensurate with project scope.) - 2.
-Additional evaluation criteria for New and/or Resubmitted Applications from Project Directors (PDs) of prior BFRDP projects Standard and ET grants): - a.
+(Size of the budget must be commensurate with project scope.)

+Additional evaluation criteria for New and/or Resubmitted Applications from Project Directors (PDs) of prior BFRDP projects Standard and ET grants):

+viii.
 Performance during the Previous BFRDP grant(s).
 Applicant should include a description of the achievement of prior project outcomes and prior project contributions of curriculum to the BFRDP Clearinghouse.
 Applicant should also describe their participation and contributions to the Results Verification System and annual report to REEport.
 Prior project outcomes, prior project curricula contributions to the Clearinghouse, and participation in the Project Directors' (PDs) meetings will be taken into consideration in the evaluation of the proposal.
 BFRDP may require Project Directors to participate in PDs' annual meetings that can be expensed with awarded grant funds not to exceed \$2,500 per award year.
 Annual meetings allow grantees to network, encourage partnerships, and gain additional knowledge on evaluation methods to strengthen documentation of project outcomes in measurable terms.
 While budgets should account for this travel, virtual or hybrid meetings may be considered based on local and national pandemic conditions."